-This guide was originally developed with input from roundtable discussions held in 2018 with nine rural palliative care programs based in Minnesota and surrounding states.
+In late 2018, Stratis Health convened and facilitated two roundtable discussions with nine rural palliative care programs based in Minnesota and surrounding states.
 The purpose was to learn more about program structure and approaches to supporting a business case for developing and sustaining services.
-Themes from the roundtables are summarized, and examples and resources to develop sustainability strategies to support community-based palliative care services are included.
-While the overall themes have not changed, the resource is updated periodically to reflect the ongoing changes in the healthcare reimbursement landscape.
+This document summarizes themes from the roundtables and offers examples and resources to develop sustainability strategies to support community-based palliative care services.